epetrovski/fixGlobals/README.md

 fix_undefined_global_vars()
 ```

-However, this becomes cumbersome NSE is used extensively.
+However, this becomes cumbersome if NSE is used extensively.
 In
 stead,`fixGlobals::add_globalVars()` can be used to automatically add
 variable names to the vector.